Fund charges and costs

-- Registration Fee - This is a fee paid in return for AXA IM UK paying or satisfying certain ongoing registration and general expenses.
+- Registration Fee - This is a fee paid in return for AXA IM UK paying or satisfying certain ongoing share/unit class registration and general expenses.

-- Custody (safe keeping) Fee - This fee is charged by the fund's custodian who are the legal owners of the fund's property and are responsible for the safe keeping of the fund's assets.
+- Custody (safe keeping) Fee - This fee is charged by the fund's custodian who is appointed by the Trustee/Depositary to hold the assets on behalf of the fund.

 - Custody Transaction Fee - Represents transaction expenses incurred by the custodian of the fund for fund assets.

 - Audit Fee - Fees and expenses charged by the fund's auditors in respect of their independent audit of the fund's financial statements as well as any other related services.